VictoriaMaslova/bias-variance-tradeoff/README.md

 # bias-variance-tradeoff
-An explanation of the Bias Variance Tradeoff in Machine Learning ->  https://medium.com/@mlvictoriamaslova/bias-variance-trade-off-theory-and-practice-2a19fa73116b
+An explanation of the Bias Variance Tradeoff in Machine Learning -> [Article on Medium](https://medium.com/@mlvictoriamaslova/bias-variance-trade-off-theory-and-practice-2a19fa73116b)

 In this article I explained the following points: